Home Page Resource Pages Auctions UK Clubs/Societies Stationery Wrappers

 On 4 May 1979 Austria issued a stamp depicting Lovrenc Košir to commemorate the 100th anniversary of Košir's death.
 His name is spelt Laurenz Koschier and the caption reads "Pionier der Briefmarke" - Stamp Pioneer.

 On 21 May 2004 Slovenia issued a stamp to commemorate the 200th anniversary of the birth of Košir.
-The stamp shows a portrait of Košir, the house where he was born and a portion of his manuscript, which was in German.
+The stamp shows a portrait of Košir, the house where he was born and a portion of his original 1835 manuscript, which was in German.
 The letter, shown on the stamp, is signed Laurenz Koschier.